paimoe/rugbyguide_content/content/glossary/scrum.md

 hideToc: true
 hideDate: true
-todo: link minor infringement, hooker glossary description = 'A definition of the term "scrum" in Rugby Union'
+todo: link minor infringement, hooker glossary
+description: 'A definition of the term "scrum" in Rugby Union'
 ---

 A **scrum** is a method of restarting play when a minor infringement occurs.
 The forwards from each team bind together and push against each other.
 The ball is put in the middle and hooked backwards by the hooker.